-Krzysztof Penderecki (born November 23, 1933 in Dębica) is a Polish composer and conductor.
+Krzysztof Penderecki (born 23 November 1933 in Dębica; died 29 March 2020 in Kraków) was a Polish composer and conductor.
 His 1960 avant-garde Threnody to the Victims of Hiroshima for string orchestra brought him to international attention, and this success was followed by acclaim for his choral St. Luke Passion.
-Both these works exhibit novel compositional techniques.
-Since the 1970s Penderecki's style has changed to encompass a post-Romantic idiom.
+Both these works exhibit compositional techniques that were novel for their time.
+From the mid-1970s onward, Penderecki's style changed to encompass a post-Romantic idiom.

-He has won prestigious awards including Grammy Awards in 1987 and 1998 and 2001, and the Grawemeyer Award for Music Composition…
+He won prestigious awards including Grammy Awards in 1987 and…

 Your suggestion has been successfully submitted.